f4pga/f4pga-arch-defs/docs/source/prjxray/partial-reconfig.rst

 Partition Regions
 -----------------
-In this documentation the terms partition region and region of interest (ROI) are used interchangably to refer to some smaller portiton of a larger FPGA architecture.
+In this documentation the terms partition region and region of interest (ROI) are used interchangeably to refer to some smaller portion of a larger FPGA architecture.
 This region may or may not align with frame boundaries, but the most tested use-case is for partition regions that are one clock region tall.

 Overlay Architecture
 --------------------
-The overlay architecture is essentially the "inverse" of all the parition regions in a design; it includes everything in the full device that is not in a partition region.
+The overlay architecture is essentially the "inverse" of all the partition regions in a design; it includes everything in the full device that is not in a partition region.
 Typically this includes chip IOs and the PS region if the chip has one.

 Synthetic IO Tiles (Synth IOs)
 ------------------------------